praveen-venkatachalam/praveen_fetch_oa/README.md

 Receipt Processor is a web service that processes receipts and calculates points based on predefined rules.
 The service provides two endpoints: one for submitting a receipt for processing and another for retrieving the points awarded for a specific receipt.

+The application is bulit using python and flask, this repository includes the required setup to run the application, Kindly follow the below steps to run app.py

 ## How to Run the Application

 ### Prerequisites